Tinram/GPGit/README.md

 Encrypt a file with *GNU Privacy Guard (GPG)* using the strongest cipher and key-strengthening options offered by GPG.

-The GPG symmetric file encryption defaults (CAST5 and SHA-1 on older GPG versions) are weak choices compared to other options available.
+The default GPG symmetric file encryption settings (CAST5 and SHA-1 on older GPG versions) are weaker choices compared to other options available.

 And the command-line switches to enable the stronger GPG options are verbose, not easily-remembered, and inconvenient.

-The GPGit script provides a single command to call GPG with its strongest file encryption options.
+GPGit provides a single command to call GPG with its strongest file encryption options.

 ## Requirements

 + GPG installed.

-+ GPGit script placed in a $PATH directory.
++ GPGit script placed in a directory location in *$PATH*.

 GPG is present by default on most Linux distros (`whereis gpg` or `whereis gpg2`), else it is available from the distro repos.